ollimca/WLDT/README.md

 ---
-title: "WLDT Dyadic Revision Project"
+title: Code for the reproducibility of the results in the paper The Archer in the Mist: The Acquiring-a-Company game and Weak Learning Direction Theory
 output: github_document
 ---

-## 📘 Project Overview
+## Project Overview

 This repository contains the analysis and simulation code for the **Weak Learning Direction Theory (WLDT) Dyadic Revision Project**.
 The code is structured for clarity, reproducibility, and easy extension.